distribution/distribution/docs/spec/api.md

  `MANIFEST_INVALID` | manifest invalid | During upload, manifests undergo several checks ensuring validity.
 If those checks fail, this error may be returned, unless a more specific error is included.
 The detail will contain information the failed validation.
  `MANIFEST_UNKNOWN` | manifest unknown | This error is returned when the manifest, identified by name and tag is unknown to the repository.
  `MANIFEST_UNVERIFIED` | manifest failed signature verification | During manifest upload, if the manifest fails signature verification, this error will be returned.
+ `CONFIG_MEDIATYPE_FORBIDDEN` | manifest config mediaType forbidden | During upload, manifest config mediaType is validated against a list of allowed values setup in configuration.
+If that validation fails, this error will be returned.
+ `LAYER_MEDIATYPE_FORBIDDEN` | manifest layer mediaType forbidden | During upload, manifest layer mediaType is validated against a list of allowed values setup in configuration.
+If that validation fails, this error will be returned.
  `NAME_INVALID` | invalid repository name | Invalid repository name encountered either during manifest validation or any API operation.
  `NAME_UNKNOWN` | repository name not known to registry | This is returned if the name used during an operation is unknown to the registry.
  `SIZE_INVALID` | provided length did not match content length | When a layer is uploaded, the provided size will be checked against the uploaded content.
 If they do not match, this error will be returned.